 Benila Ninan was born and raised in Edmonton and moved to Vancouver in 2009.
 She graduated from the University of Alberta with degrees in Voice Performance and Education.
 Benila also studied at the Kodály Pedagogical Institute of Music in Hungary.
 She is nearing completion of a Master's degree in Music Education at the University of British Columbia.

 In addition to Luminous Voices, for which she is a founding member, Benila has performed as a choral singer with Pro Coro Canada (Edmonton) and musica intima (Vancouver).
 She has represented Canada as both a singer and section leader for the World Youth Choir through the International Federation for Choral Music, which has taken her on numerous international tours.
-Benila's most recent engagements as a soprano soloist include Bach's Mass in B Minor with Summer Chor and Saint-Saëns' Messe de Requiem with the Oratorio Singers.
-She is an adjudicator and clinician of choirs, most recently at the Cantando Festival in Whistler and Choralfest North in Edmonton.
+Benila's most recent engagements as a soprano soloist include Bach's Mass in B Minor with Summer Chor, Saint-Saëns' Messe de Requiem with the Oratorio Singers, and Bach's Wachet auf, ruft uns die stimme with the Vancouver Cantata Singers.
+She is an adjudicator and clinician of choirs, most recently at the Cantando Festival (Whistler), Choralfest North (Edmonton), and the Ontario Music Festival (Oshawa and Brampton).

 Benila is currently a section leader with the Vancouver Cantata Singers.
 She has been on the faculties of such prestigious schools as Victoria School of Performing and Visual Arts (Edmonton) and Collingwood School (West Vancouver).
 She currently teaches music at York House School in Vancouver.